Robyn Regehr: Buffalo and Los Angeles

 After missing the playoffs in the two previous seasons and needing to clear salary cap space to sign Alex Tanguay, the Flames dealt Regehr to the Buffalo Sabres on June 25, 2011.
-He was sent to Buffalo, along with Aleš Kotalík and a second round selection at the 2012 NHL Entry Draft in exchange for Paul Byron and Chris Butler.
+He was sent to Buffalo, along with Aleš Kotalík and a second round selection at the 2012 NHL entry draft in exchange for Paul Byron and Chris Butler.
 According to Flames' general manager Jay Feaster, the deal "surprised" Regehr, who initially was unsure he would waive his no-trade clause and agree to the deal.
 Regehr accepted the deal after speaking with Sabres' management.

 In his first season with Buffalo, 2011–12, Regehr led the Sabres with 172 hits and finished second with 112 blocked shots.
 His one-goal on the season ended another lengthy scoring drought that lasted nearly 11 months.
 His tenure with the Sabres ended 21 games into the 2012–13 season.
 In the final year of his contract and with Buffalo out of playoff contention, he was dealt to the Los Angeles Kings on April 1, 2013, in exchange for two second round draft picks.
 The Kings acquired Regehr to add a veteran presence and aid the team's penalty kill.
 He appeared in 41 games during the season, split between the two teams, and recorded four assists.
 Shortly after the Kings reached the third round of the 2013 Stanley Cup Playoffs, Regehr and the team agreed to a two-year, $6 million contract extension.
 After the Kings were eliminated from the post-season by the Chicago Blackhawks, Kings' coach Darryl Sutter revealed he had played the entire playoffs with an elbow injury that required off-season surgery to repair.

 In the 2013–14 season, Regehr begun his 15th year in the NHL, and played his 1,000th game on February 1, 2014, against the Philadelphia Flyers.
 At the 2014 Stanley Cup Playoffs, Regher only played the first round against the San Jose Sharks and game 1 of the second round against the Anaheim Ducks before being sidelined with a knee injury.
-Once the Kings won the 2014 Stanley Cup Finals, captain Dustin Brown finished his victory lap by handing the Stanley Cup to Regehr, thanking the veteran for his off-ice presence.
+Once the Kings won the 2014 Stanley Cup Final, captain Dustin Brown finished his victory lap by handing the Stanley Cup to Regehr, thanking the veteran for his off-ice presence.

 Following the last regular season game for the Kings and the last day of the 2014–15 regular season, Regehr announced that he would retire from professional hockey.